 Who regulates your local laser clinic?

-Queensland, Tasmania and Western Australia have regulations in place for the use of lasers, while IPL is currently only regulated in Tasmania.
+It's complicated.
+Queensland, Tasmania and WA have regulations in place for the use of lasers, while IPL is currently only regulated in Tasmania.
 In the other states and territories, there are no regulations in place at all, which means anyone could essentially 'set up shop'.

 Often the devices used for cosmetic treatments can be bought cheaply online, and aren't necessarily approved by the Therapeutic Goods Administration (TGA) because their use for cosmetic purposes is not considered medical.

-In 2015, a Regulatory Impact Statement by ARPANSA found that the industry would benefit from a system governing the use of lasers and IPLs for cosmetic treatments, but there was insufficient information given in submissions to support a national regulatory framework.
+In 2015, a Regulatory Impact Statement by ARPANSA found that the industry would benefit from a system governing the use of lasers and IPLs for cosmetic treatments.
+But not enough information was given in submissions to support a national regulatory framework.
 ARPANSA is currently collaborating with Monash University to investigate the health burden of cosmetic laser and IPL treatments.

 "In some cases I've seen, clients whose hormonal pigmentation was incorrectly diagnosed and treated as sun damage by laser or IPL was made much, much worse, when an inexpensive cream would have treated it," says Gupta.